Front Yard Curb Appeal

 Requires sign-in, 1 credit, and a real uploaded yard photo.
 Includes GPT-Image-2 visuals saved to your report.

-Upload a real photo
+Upload a real yard photo before using a Design Pack credit.

 The plan starts from your actual layout, not a generic stock yard.